I’ve been getting quite a few questions about raw liver for dogs, including:

 Yes, you can.

-I’ve done this many times since I usually have some liver left over after raw meal prep.
+I’ve done this many times since I usually have some liver left over after raw dog food meal prep.

 Liver For Dogs: What Happens When My Dog Eats Too Much Liver?